 The way the distance calculation works means that hatching eggs works best on foot - many players find that when biking they go too fast for the distance to count.
 For the best results you should walk in a relatively straight line, or at least a very soft curve, so that the game's measurements will acknowledge the full distance you traveled (or close to it).

 Evolving and Powering Up Pokémon

 On the status screen for a Pokémon you've caught, a number called CP indicates a rough measure of the overall strength of the Pokémon in combat, and the HP displayed below the Pokémon indicates its health.
 There is also a white arc above the Pokémon but below the CP number; part of the arc will be "filled in", ending in a circular dot.
 The position of that dot along the arc indicates the Pokémon's level, a hidden number that serves as the primary reason why some Pidgey are stronger than other Pidgey.
 (There is also an individual factor that makes some Pidgey stronger than others of the same level, but that's outside the scope of this guide; check out the Pokémon Go Stat Mechanics page if you're interested.)
 At any given time, the bottom right point of the arc - the maximum level your Pokémon can reach - represents your trainer level + 1.5 (Pokémon levels in Go can be whole or half numbers); note that this means that the position of the white dot for a given Pokémon will slowly move backwards as you level up in the game if you don't power it up as you go.
-The Pokémon's stats are scaled according to its level.
+The Pokémon's battle stats are scaled according to its level.